-If you are new to Big Dog Mom, I welcome you with open arms and some very big paws!
-As I sit here and type this post with my two faithful mastiffs at my feet, I am reminded of the instrumental role big dogs have played in my life.
+If you are new to Big Dog Mom™, I welcome you with open arms and some very big paws!
+As I sit here and type this post with my two faithful mastiffs at my feet, I am reminded of the instrumental role large and giant breed dogs have played in my life.

 From my earliest memories as a child, I loved and was loved and adored by a big dog.

-Each one of my dogs will receive a post (or two, or three…) of their own eventually, but for now I just want to introduce them.
+Each one of my dogs will receive a post (or two, or three…) of their own eventually, but for now, I just want to introduce them.

-By the time you finish reading this the name Big Dog Mom will garner a whole new meaning.
+By the time you finish reading this, the Big Dog Mom™ brand will garner a whole new meaning.